-In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.
+This article looks at whether regularly doing a calisthenics leg workout will enable you to build muscle without weights.

-Wondering if it’s possible to build leg muscle thorough calisthenics alone?
+Are you wondering if building leg muscle through calisthenics alone is possible?
 The answer is yes, it is, and you won’t have to go to the gym or spend money on fitness equipment to do so!

 While simple, a calisthenics leg workout can be one of the most beneficial aspects of your fitness routine.